ssrwpo/ssrwpo.github.io/pages/ssr/caching/index.md

 ## Component level caching

-If you wish to squeeze the absolute best performance our of you server, you may also choose to cache individual react components.
-We use [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) for this purpose, and you should the project's own documentation.
+If you wish to squeeze the absolute best performance out of your server, you may also choose to cache individual react components.
+We use [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching) for this purpose, and you should the read the project's own documentation.

 Note that `electrode-react-ssr-caching` requires us to supply an object containing the component cache strategies for every component that you wish to cache.